 U.S.-Canada Joint Inland Pollution Contingency Plan

-On October 28, 2009, EPA released an updated U.S.-Canada Joint Inland Pollution Contingency Plan.
+On June 1, 2022, EPA signed an updated U.S.-Canada Joint Inland Pollution Contingency Plan.
 This Plan describes how the U.S. and Canada will work together to prepare for and respond to emergencies that cause or may cause damage to the environment along the inland boundary.
 The Plan: